 I’m a storyteller.

-I was Digital Design Lead in charge of the creation, production and distribution of design solutions for the Hearst Enthusiast Group, which is made up of three distinct brands: Popular Mechanics, Bicycling and Runner’s World
+Prior to my current venture, I was Art Director of the Exchange section of the Wall Street Journal, the Art Director for the nonprofit Chess Life and US Chess Federation, as well as Digital Design Lead in charge of the creation, production and distribution of design solutions for the Hearst Enthusiast Group, which is made up of three distinct brands: Popular Mechanics, Bicycling and Runner’s World

-Before that, I have led the art departments of a few other very well known, beloved brands.
+Before that, I led the art departments of a few other very well known, beloved brands.
 Entertainment Weekly.
 Runner’s World.
 Spin.
 And while these are the three brands where I was Design Director, that work is but a small sampling of what I’ve accomplished over my career.
 There are more brands (and therefore, much more work) to consider.
 Rolling Stone.
 Sports Illustrated.
 People.
 Discover.
 American Kennel Club.

-Before going pro, I attended and graduated from Parsons School of Design in NYC, majoring in Communication Design (with an unofficial minor in Philosophy).
-It was during this time that (along with my creative partner-in-crime) I wrote, directed, produced, and acted in an Off-Off-Broadway performance piece called "Big Cheesecake," complete with originally choreographed dance sequences.
+It's also fun to note that during this time (along with my creative partner-in-crime) I wrote, directed, produced, and acted in an Off-Off-Broadway performance piece called "Big Cheesecake," complete with originally choreographed dance sequences.

 (text continues after photos)